A Snazzy Print on the Door to Hide the Mess Inside

 This would be taking ‘personalised decor’ to a whole new level.
 And this is exactly what I did at my place.

 Girls of a certain age love everything pink.
-And this is exactly what happened with my two preteen daughters.
+And my two preteen daughters were no exception.
 We were shifting into a new house.
 Everybody was coming up with their own interior decoration ideas.

 • My parents wanted a wooden floor in their room.